Was your insurance claim denied?

 There are statutes of limitations or certain time frames in which a person must file a lawsuit in a personal injury claim.
 Insurance companies stalling or delaying necessary responses close to or beyond this time limit are suspect to evaluation of an act of bad faith.
 An insurance company cannot just look for reasons not to pay the claim: they must fully investigate it to determine if there is coverage under the policy.

 It is in the best interest of the insurance companies to limit the amount of compensation they pay out to their customers.
 Sometimes a company refuses to pay a claim that clearly should be paid with the hope that the consumer will not fight the decision.
-Most insurance policies are complex and confusing documents with many terms and conditions: it is common that a consumer will not know everything that is or is not covered by their policy.
+Most insurance policies are complex and confusing documents with many terms and conditions: it is common that a consumer will not know everything that is or is not covered by their policy which may result in denied claims.

 If you think you have a bad faith claim, contact our attorneys to receive a free consultation to evaluate your policy and determine if the insurance company is acting in bad faith.